Helsingkrona Nation

 Helsingkrona Nation, formally Helsingborgs-Landskrona Nation, is one of thirteen student nations at Lund University, Sweden.
-With 4,109 members, it is the largest of the university's nations.
+With its 3,812 members, it is the third-largest nation in Lund - ranking behind Lunds but ahead of Malmö Nation.

 History

 The nation has its origins in one of the university's first nations, Skånska Nationen (named after, and composed of students from Scania) which existed from 1682 to 1833 when it split into five parts, with Helsingkrona being one of them.
 These four parts are still alive in the form of the Scanian Nations' Joint Committee, which to this day still gives out grants and organizes the quinquennial Gåsafesten ("Goose Fest").
 In 1891, the Helsingkrona coat-of-arms, a merging of the coats-of-arms of Helsingborg and Landskrona, was produced and delivered to the Inspektor.

 One of the most famous Swedish spexes, Uarda, was written by the two Helsingkronites Hilding Kefas Neander and Ludvig Thet gambla Ramberg in 1908.
 In 1954, another such spex, Djingis Khan, was written by Hans Alfredson and Patrick Meurling, the latter of whom would become Inspektor of Helsingkrona.

 In 1958, Helsingkronagården, the nation's housing complex was inaugurated.
 Its first building, Huset, was designed by Sten Samuelson and was only five stories tall, since the fire department's ladders could not reach higher at the time.
 Regulations were changed in the middle of the 1960s and another two floors were added.
 Tornet, Helsingkrona's 13-floor residential tower was completed in the fall of 2015.
 The nation is currently building another house under the working name of HB Söder, which will connect to Huset through a shared basement.
 HB Söder will feature dorm-style accommodation with an added emphasis on communal spaces.